rolowilde/lcinfra/README.md

 Containers should have their configuration defined in the image during build (not bind mounted).
 If possible, environment variables are passed to the container per host via Jinja templating.
-Some images may have support for development or production environments, with the latter always omitted from public git repoistory.
+Some images may have support for development or production environments, with the latter always omitted from public git repository.

 Internal `web` containers are served to the public Internet by the central `proxy` container over the `proxy` bridged network.